Hometutorials

 • xFCE

-XRDP - Overview
+xRDP - Overview

 xRDP is an open-source alternative to Microsoft RDP (Microsoft Remote Desktop Protocol).

-The tool provides a graphical login to remotely access machines and accept connections from various RDP clients: FreeRDP, rdesktop, NeutrinoRDP and Microsoft Remote Desktop Client (for Windows, macOS, iOS and Android).
+The tool provides a graphical login to remotely access machines and accept connections from various RDP clients: FreeRDP, rdesktop, NeutrinoRDP and Microsoft Remote Desktop Client (for Windows, macOS, iOS, and Android).

 RDP connections are encrypted by default using TLS for increased security.

-• You have an account and are logged into the Scaleway console
+• A Scaleway account logged into the console

-• You have an Instance running on Ubuntu Bionic Beaver (18.04)
+• An Instance running on Ubuntu

-• You have sudo privileges or access to the root user
+• sudo privileges or access to the root user

 Installing the desktop environment